Chemotherapy for lung cancer

 Non small cell lung cancer (NSCLC)

-Chemotherapy is a common treatment for non small cell lung cancer.
+Chemotherapy is a common treatment for early and metastatic non small cell lung cancer.

 Before or after surgery